Answered By: Darcy Gervasio

 Why You Should Use The Email Tool

-1. save the full text (PDF)
+1. Save the full text (PDF)

-2. receive a complete citation for the article
+2. Receive a complete citation for the article

-3. have a permalink (stable URL) that will take you back to the article record in the future
+3. Have a permalink (stable URL) that will take you back to the article record in the future

 In most databases, the URL at the top of the browser is not a stable, permanent link.